 They’d better know how to make sound financial decisions.

 Most women return to work because of a financial imperative – a spouse loses a job, private school or college expenses loom, they’ve become single.
 But what if you don’t face these pressures?
-Is there a financial case for returning to work?
+Is there a financial case for returning to work after a career break?

 You bet.
 Full-time, part-time, contract work – making positive changes in your financial future can start with earning even just a modest hourly income.

 And that brings up another observation of mine.
 I meet many women who want to return to work but delay it because they set a certain income threshold that, if they can’t reach (given their skills or time restraints) “it’s not worth going back.”
 Others will calculate their take-home income after paying for childcare and taking out high-bracket taxes and make the same “it’s not worth going back” declaration.